Can a baby suffocate from a stuffy nose?

 A baby’s nose, unlike an adult’s, doesn’t have cartilage.
 So when that nose is pressed against an object, like a stuffed animal, couch cushions or even a parent’s arm while sleeping in bed, it can flatten easily.
 With the opening to its nostrils blocked, the baby can’t breathe and suffocates.

-How do I get mucus out of my baby’s chest?
+How do I break up my baby’s nasal congestion?

 Does congestion increase risk SIDS?